Blood and Short-Tail Python Care and Information

-In this article, we will cover topics on the types of short-tailed pythons in the Background Information section as well as Size, Behavior, Handling, Feeding, Caging, Heating, and Lighting recommendations.
+In this article, we will cover topics on the types of short-tailed pythons in the Background Information section as well as Size, Behavior, Handling, Feeding, Caging, and Heating & Lighting recommendations.
 We also have tips on troubleshooting common issues with these snakes at the end.
 Click each of the bolded links to jump to that section, though it is recommended to read the entire article.

 Short-Tailed Pythons include three related, but separate species.
 These include Blood Pythons (Python brongersmai), Borneo Pythons (P. breitensteini), and Sumatran Pythons (P. curtus).